hamedCondor/hamedCondor/README.md

 <h1 align="center">Hi 👋, I'm Hamed</h1>
 <h3 align="center">Junior Data Scientist | Python | Machine Learning | Deep Learning | Data Analysis</h3>

-- 🌱 I’m currently learning **PyTorch and TensorFlow**
+- 🌱 Aspiring Data Scientist and passionate learner with a strong foundation in Python (including Django) and web development fundamentals (HTML, CSS, Bootstrap).
+I love learning new things and learning quickly.
+Currently honing my skills in Machine Learning and Deep Learning through courses and Kaggle projects, with the goal of becoming an AI master.

+- ✨ Seeking an internship or junior data scientist position to apply my knowledge and contribute to real-world projects.

+- 😇 I thrive on challenges and am motivated by the thrill of accomplishment.

 - 📫 How to reach me **hamed.beyraghdar@gmail.com**

-- ✨ **Passionate learner** with a strong foundation in Python (including Django) and web development fundamentals (HTML, CSS, Bootstrap).
-Currently diving deep into Machine Learning and Deep Learning using PyTorch and TensorFlow, with the goal of becoming an **AI master**.

-- 😇 I thrive on challenges and am motivated by the thrill of accomplishment.

 <h3 align="left">Connect with me:</h3>